alissonpelizaro/SkypePHP/README.md

 $sk->leaveGroup({GROUP_ID});
 ```

-> For groups messaging, you can use the same mothods for chat messaging.
+> For groups messaging, you can use the same method for chat.
 You'll only need to provide the group id instead the chat id.

 ## Documentation
-Sorry, I hadn't time to publish a clean documentation at the moment.
-You can see `example/example.php` for technical details.
-For Skype API support see: https://developer.microsoft.com/en-us/skype/bots/docs
+Please note that a comprehensive documentation is currently in the works, but hasn't been finalized yet due to time constraints.
+In the meantime, you can explore the technical details by referring to the `example/example.php` file provided within the project.

+For additional information and support related to the Skype API, please visit the official Skype API documentation at: [Skype API Documentation](https://developer.microsoft.com/en-us/skype/bots/docs)

 #### I really hope this can helps you somehow, good luck!